Adama101/ProDetect-Frontend/README.md

 <<<<<<< HEAD
 # ProDetect-Frontend
-This is a fraud detection and prevention system for banks and FinTechs on Africa
+This is a fraud detection and prevention system for banks and FinTechs in Africa
 =======
 ## ProDetect
 -Is a transaction monitoring tool that reduces false flagging by 60% and detects evolving fraud patterns, enabling banks and FinTechs to reduce operational costs and achieve regulatory compliance.

 ## Team Member
+- Adama Jarju
 - Emmanuel Terwase
 - Jude Ukana